-- Blue-ice paleoclimate records have potential for providing unlimited samples for atmospheric and ultra-trace component studies and can enable new types of measurements that have previously been impossible, and may also access ice older than 800,000 years.
+- Blue-ice paleoclimate records are already providing unlimited samples for atmospheric and ultra-trace component studies and can enable further new types of measurements that have previously been impossible, and may also access ice older than 800,000 years.
 Blue-ice studies at Mt.
-Moulton, Taylor Glacier, and Allan Hill exemplify discoveries from this realm so far. - Ice cores and borehole observations reaching ages between 800,000 years and 1.5M years (or beyond) are a priority.
-Ice this old would tell us about atmospheric composition and climate during times when conditions were very different than today.
-These data would provide new insight into the effects of greenhouse gases on climate, and the observed change in periodicity of glacial cycles during the mid-Pleistocene.
-The search to identify sites suitable for extracting ancient ice should continue; for extraction of deep cores, these activities should be coordinated with international partners.
-An undisturbed deep ice core is the primary IPICS goal.
-"Snapshots" of time periods beyond 800,000 years are potentially available from blue ice regions or areas of discontinuous deposition.
-Developing further understanding of these regions and sampling them should also be a priority in the search for very old ice.
-Currently U.S. scientists are working to retrieve and understand samples of ancient ice from blue ice regions that provide snapshots of climate, as it existed more than a million years ago.
+Moulton, Taylor Glacier, and Allan Hills exemplify discoveries from this realm so far; such studies at blue ice sites should continue. - Ice cores and borehole observations reaching ages between 800,000 years and 1.5M years (or beyond) are significant, for these data may provide new insight into the effects of greenhouse gases on climate and the observed change in periodicity of glacial cycles during the mid-Pleistocene.
+The search to identify sites suitable for extracting ancient ice should continue.
+Extraction of deep ice cores for million-year-old ice, a potential goal for eight to twelve years into the future, should be coordinated with international partners through the IPICS "Oldest Ice" project.
+In the near term, "snapshots" of time periods beyond 800,000 years are potentially available from blue ice regions or areas of discontinuous deposition, and developing further understanding of these regions and sampling them is a priority, for they contain very old ice.
+Currently U.S. scientists are working to retrieve and understand samples of ancient ice from blue ice regions that provide snapshots of climate as it existed more than a million years ago.

 2. Ice dynamics and glacial history: Rapid changes in the speed of fast-flowing outlet glaciers and ice streams observed over the past decade create an urgency to understand the dynamics of outlet glaciers and ice sheets.
-Icesheet models that incorporate realistic physics and dynamics at appropriate spatial and temporal scales are needed to predict the "tipping point" when ice-loss becomes irreversible, resulting in ice-sheet collapse and rapid sea-level rise.
+Ice-sheet models that incorporate realistic physics and dynamics at appropriate spatial and temporal scales are needed to predict the "tipping point" when ice-loss becomes irreversible, resulting in ice-sheet collapse and rapid sea-level rise.
 Observational data are needed to develop and validate the models.
 Measurements of the ice-bed interface (frozen-thawed, hard-soft bed conditions, sliding, shear), ice-ocean interactions (sub-shelf and basal melting-freezing rates), temperatures and ice deformation properties through the ice, geothermal bedrock conditions and ice-atmosphere interactions (surface mass balance) are key.
 Another approach to understanding future possible response of ice sheets is to examine their behavior in the past.
 Dated marine and terrestrial glacial deposits provide information about past ice volume.
 In regions where such data are not available, histories of ice-sheet thickness and climate can be inferred from radar-detected layers combined with ice core and borehole measurements.